Caribbean soul steeped with a drenching of American history, there’s nowhere quite like Cuba. Here’s our handy guide to everything you need to know.

 If you’re looking for a slice of Caribbean bliss, head straight to the beaches of Cuba.
 Here you’ll find all the sun-bleached sands and turquoise waters that you’ve ever dreamed of.
 Enjoy salsa music in the sun in Trinidad or the rugged jungle charm of Baracoa, the undiscovered beauty of the tiny island of Cayo Largo del Sur just off of the coast, and the popular resort heaven of Varadero.

 Whether you’re a fan of delving into history or dancing in the streets until dawn, Cuba has plenty of culture on offer.
 Santiago de Cuba is the country’s second city, home to Revolution Square and a thriving party spirit.
 The Callejon de Hemel has been the hot spot for Cuba’s musicians since the 1940s and the streets of Santa Clara stand as a shrine to the revolutionary Che Guevara.

 There are two official currencies in Cuba: the Cuban convertible peso (CUC) and the Cuban peso (CUP).
 The CUC is the country’s major currency and is pegged against the US dollar.

 The CUP is a less used unit of currency, normally used for street food, small purchases in local shops or on local buses, and 1 CUC is worth around 26 CUP.

-One dollar is currently worth Cuban pesos.
+One Australian dollar is currently worth about Cuban pesos (CUC).